google/blockly-samples/codelabs/custom_generator/custom_generator.md

 Our `index.js` file already handles importing the toolbox and using it in Blockly.

 If the server is already running, you can refresh the page to see your changes.
-Otherwise, run `npm run start` to start the server.
+Otherwise, run `yarn start` to start the server.
 You should see the new blocks in the toolbox, like this:

 ![Screenshot of toolbox showing our added blocks, including the new member and object blocks, plus the built-in number, text, boolean, null, and list blocks.](./toolbox_blocks.png)